 ‘Haikyuu!!’ is a sports anime that has been adapted from a story published in the very well known Shounen Jump.
 It involves the most typical Shounen stereotypes and has commonly used sports anime themes like the rise of an underdog, perseverance and of course team spirit.

 But what really stands out about ‘Haikyuu!!‘ is how perfectly it executes these themes through its pacing.
 In the beginning, the protagonists are relatively inexperienced volleyball players and are extremely far from being the best.
 Not even once in the entire span of the series do these characters go through sudden level-ups in terms of their skills.
 Very subtly the show takes you through an inspiring journey of a few young boys who make a name for themselves in the whole high-school volleyball scene.
+You can stream the anime on Crunchyroll.

 Read More: Best Sports Anime